aws/aws-cdk/packages/@aws-cdk/aws-eks/GUIDE.md

 ## Provisioning clusters

-Creating a new cluster is done using the `eks.Cluster` or `eks.FargateCluster` constructs.
-The only required property is the kubernetes version.
+Creating a new cluster is done using the `Cluster` or `FargateCluster` constructs.
+The only required property is the kubernetes `version`.

 ```typescript
 new eks.Cluster(this, 'HelloEKS', {